Convergent and Efficient Deep Q Network Algorithm

 \section{Conclusion and future perspectives}

-We have discussed the inefficiency issues concerned with RG and gradient-TD methods, and addressed the long-standing problem of convergence in Q-learning by proposing our convergent DQN algorithm as a careful combination of DQN and RG, and we have demonstrated the effectiveness of C-DQN on the \textit{Atari 2600} benchmark.
-With the stability of C-DQN, we can now consider the possibility of tuning $\gamma$ freely without sacrificing the stability, and the possibility of only learning important transitions to improve efficiency.
-C-DQN can be used for offline learning such as learning from observations, and applied to difficult tasks for which DQN shows instability.
-It can also be combined with many other strategies that involve target networks and potentially improve their capability.
+We have discussed the inefficiency issues regarding RG and gradient-TD methods, and addressed the long-standing problem of convergence in Q-learning by proposing a convergent DQN algorithm, and we have demonstrated the effectiveness of C-DQN on the \textit{Atari 2600} benchmark.
+With the stability of C-DQN, we can now consider the possibility of tuning $\gamma$ freely without sacrificing stability, and consider the possibility of learning only important state transitions to improve efficiency.
+C-DQN can be applied to difficult tasks for which DQN suffers from instability.
+It may also be combined with other strategies that involve target networks and potentially improve their stability.

 There are many outstanding issues concerning C-DQN.
-The loss used in C-DQN is non-smooth, and it is not clear how this affects the optimization and the learning behaviour.
-In our experiments this does not seem to be a problem, but further investigation is desired.
-It is also interesting to investigate its interplay with DQN extensions such as double Q-learning and distributional DQN, and especially, whether there are better strategies to prioritize the sampled experience data, as some of the data may contribute to the loss via the term ${\ell}_{\textit{DQN}}(\theta;\tilde{\theta}_i)$ while others via ${\ell}_{\textit{MSBE}}(\theta)$.
-It is not clear whether our target network can be updated softly as in \citet{DDPG}.
-The effect of optimizers on C-DQN also deserves investigation \citep{AdamBelief, AdaBound, Laprop}, and it would be desirable if we can extend C-DQN so that it learns stochastic transitions without bias.
+The loss used in C-DQN is non-smooth, and it is not clear how this affects the optimization and the learning dynamics.
+In our experiments this does not appear to be a problem, but deserves further investigation.
+When the transitions are stochastic, the loss $L_{\textit{MSBE}}$ used in C-DQN does not converge exactly to the solution of the Bellman equation, and therefore it would be desirable if C-DQN can be improved so that stochastic transitions can be learned without bias.
+It would be interesting to investigate how it interplays with DQN extensions such as distributional DQN and soft Q-learning, and it is not clear whether the target network in C-DQN can be updated smoothly as in \citet{DDPG}.

-\begin{ack} We gratefully thank Zongping Gong for helpful advice on the analysis of the condition number, and we thank Murao Mio for discussion on the work.
-This work was supported by KAKENHI Grant No.~JP18H01145 from the Japan Society for the Promotion of Science.
-Zhikang T.~Wang was supported by Global Science Graduate Course (GSGC) program of the University of Tokyo. \end{ack}